 The company should first determine its nature of service, whether it would be catering to the final consumers or businesses.
-If the business needs marketing to other companies, the budget allocation should be 2% to 5% of the revenue.
+If the business needs marketing to other companies, the budget should be 2% to 5% of the revenue.
 This allocated amount should double to 5%-10% if the business markets to consumers.

 Your marketing budget plan should include the following key factors:

 In the digital sphere, content is still a big priority, resulting in most marketers spending a large portion of their budget on content creation.
 The section of creative content includes images, photography, videos, rental locations as props, graphic designing, copywriting, editing, translating, etc. Likewise, a good portion of SaaS companies are now focusing on user-generated content, which also requires time and resources.

 The cost of content depends on how customized your content is.
 For example, free stock of photographs can be obtained from various free sites.
 However, for a personalized approach, you will need to hire a photographer.

 3. Software and Tools

 Tools and platforms are a part of most marketing campaigns.
 For social media campaigns, you’ll need to use social media scheduling tools to ensure your content goes live at the right time.
 You’ll also need design and editing tools, competitive analysis tools, SEO tools, etc. Make sure to calculate all of this and include them in your marketing budget.

 Moreover, you should be as professional as possible when it comes to business operations regarding money, payments, and transfers.
 There are different options for making invoices online, creating payment sheets, and other activities.